oxidecomputer/humility/README.md

 ```

 In the unusual case that a device is unknown to the system (that is, it does
-not appear in `humliity manifest`), you can force a particular PMBus driver
+not appear in `humility manifest`), you can force a particular PMBus driver
 by using `--driver` (`-D`).

 For the common case of devices known to the system, you can specify a device